 They are right.

-Insight Changes Understanding, Not Jurisdiction
+Insight Changes Understanding, But Not Jurisdiction

-Thought awareness reveals something crucial: thoughts are events, not commands.
 This alone is liberating.
 It breaks unconscious identification and introduces space between impulse and action.

 From a neuroscience perspective, this corresponds with increased engagement of prefrontal monitoring and executive networks associated with meta-cognition, rather than reflexive action, and referred to as executive functions.